Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

 Compression sleeve

-After cycling, the running stride is often degraded.
+After the bike, running form often deteriorates.
 It is essential to retrain the running technique.

 Recommended exercises

-• Running drills after cycling (butt kicks, high knees)
+• Running drills after the bike (butt kicks, high knees)

 • Coordination drills